pranavpatil2316/Travel-Event-Recommender/README.md

 ## ✨ **Features**

 ### 🌍 **Country-First Destination Selection**
-- Select from 15+ countries worldwide
+- Select from 19 countries worldwide with comprehensive event data
 - Dynamic city loading using REST Countries API
 - Optional city selection (leave empty to see all country events)
 - Fallback to predefined cities if API fails